 Remember, insurers set their own monthly premiums and underwriting qualifications, so, it pays to shop around.
 The cost varies depending on your location, your health condition and, of course, the particular plan you choose.
 Fill out the rate form on our site and we’ll compare different rates from various top insurance companies.
 Remember that if you want to get coverage as a couple, you will have to purchase separate policies; spouses cannot be covered together.

-There are ten supplemental policies that you can choose from, with names running from A through N. Each plan provides different benefits and has a different premium.
+There are ten supplemental policies that you can choose from, with names running from A through N. Each Medigap policy covers different benefits and has a different premium.
 Medicare Supplement Plan A provides the core or basic benefits.

 There is no distinction in plans as offered by different insurance companies; policy details are all determined by the state government.
 Beneficiaries should carefully review the different policy packages and decide which coverage is appropriate for them.